 SOME OF OUR SUCCESS STORIES

 The judge has a heavy responsibility to sort through all of the evidence and consider it from every angle in order to reach the most just decision for the defendant and society.
 Generally, the majority of the information the judge has been provided about the defendant has been negative.
-Underprivileged people who are convicted of a crime lack the resources to present a complete picture of the factors that led to their crime, their past achievements, and the positive contributions they make to their families and in their communities.
-For this reason, our video portrait is an invaluable tool because it provides the judge with a more complete story, emphasizing a more accurate and well-rounded portrayal of the defendant as a real, complete human being, not a generic criminal.

-Why Create A Complete Picture
+Why Create A Complete Picture Video?

 It's a Gamechanger

 We are presenting crucial information.
-A typed up document about a defendant’s transgression is not always enough to relay the whole truth.
+A typed up document about a defendant’s transgression is not enough to relay the whole truth.

 It's Leveling The Field